 Basic Board and Lodging Information

-You can expect meal costs to be of the following order:
+You can expect meal costs to be approximately of the following order (2025/2026):

 Meals

 Students gather at meals in Hall to socialise as well as dine.
-The College kitchen staff are keen to provide wholesome meals for all and cater for food allergies or intolerances.
+The College Catering Team is keen to provide wholesome meals for all and cater for food allergies or intolerances.
+Hall meals are subsidised by the College, offered at cost, and provide healthy and varied menus.
 Most graduate students eat in Hall for some meals and cook any other meals for themselves.
-Dining in the evening, which is a served meal, requires advance booking online by 11 am on the day.
+Queen’s is one of the few colleges in Oxford to attain Fairtrade accreditation.

-The College can provide halal meals for all bookable meals and feasts/formal dinners.
+The College can provide halal and kosher meals for all bookable meals and feasts/formal dinners.
 Any student wishing to discuss the details of the provision for them should consult the kitchen by email.

 Ramadan

-You can also request a breakfast pack to be collected at takeaway time the night before; please email kitchen@queens.ox.ac.uk to let them know which dates you’d like one.
+You can also request a breakfast pack to be collected; please email kitchen@queens.ox.ac.uk to let them know which dates you’d like one.

 College-maintained accommodation

-Commencing students who have requested accommodation and paid their deposit to the College by 1 June will receive an email in the following weeks from the Domestic Bursar’s Administrator (db.office@queens.ox.ac.uk) who will assign accommodation.
+Commencing students who have requested accommodation and paid their deposit to the College by 1 June will receive an email in the summer (c.
+July onwards) from the Accommodation Officer (accommodation.office@queens.ox.ac.uk) who will assign accommodation.
 Once the deadline has passed, the offers of accommodation will continue throughout the summer to include continuing students, until the supply is exhausted.

 Graduate accommodation is offered at two different locations in Oxford; contractual process and lengths for each of the properties is described briefly alongside each of the properties below.
 All students who wish to occupy College accommodation will be required to sign an Accommodation Licence Agreement before keys will be issued for the room or flat.